-- Residents of Canada or Mexico who frequently commute between their country and the United States to work, and whose wages are subject to the withholding of U.S. tax.
+- Residents of Canada or Mexico who frequently commute between their country and the USA to work, and whose wages are subject to the withholding of USA tax.

 If you are in one of these categories and are exempt from getting a sailing or departure permit, you must be able to support your claim for exemption with evidence (identification, etc.) showing that you are entitled to the exemption.